ImranAhmed/angular-electron/README.md

 # Introduction

-Bootstrap and package your project with Angular 9 and Electron 9 (Typescript + SASS + Hot Reload + Prettier) for creating Desktop applications.
+Bootstrap and package your project with Angular 9 and Electron 9 and Clarity Design (Typescript + SASS + Hot Reload + Prettier) for creating Desktop applications.

 Currently runs with:

 - Angular v9.1.4
 - Electron v9.0.0
+- Clarity Design ^v3.1.3
 - Electron Builder v22.6.0

 With this sample, you can :